ishwarrimal/frontend-interview-preps/React/ReactInterview/readme.md

 }
 ```

-4. **Benefits:** Controlled components allow you to have full control over the input's value and its behavior.
-You can validate, manipulate, or perform actions based on the input value easily.
+Benefits: You can validate, manipulate, or perform actions based on the input value easily.
-5. **Usage:** Use controlled components when you need to have precise control over the input's value and behavior, such as validation or dynamic updates.

 **Uncontrolled Components:**

-1.  **State Managed by the DOM:** In uncontrolled components, the form input's value is managed by the DOM itself.
-React does not control the value; instead, it relies on the DOM to handle the state.
+- When the value of the input field is managed by the DOM itself, then it becomes uncontrolled component.
-2.  **Ref Usage:** Uncontrolled components often use React `refs` to access the DOM element directly and read its value when needed.
+- Uncontrolled components often use React `refs` to access the DOM element directly and read its value when needed.

 3.  **Example:**

 ```javascript